Green functions and completeness; the $3$-body problem revisited: Introduction

 \section{Introduction}

 In this paper we address a recent conjecture for the stationary scattering theory of $N$-body systems of quantum particles interacting with long-range pair-potentials.
-Thus in the case $N=3$ we can show that indeed \emph{all} non-threshold energies are \emph{stationary complete}, resolving the problem of \cite{Sk3} to the affirmative for $N=3$.
-Although the bulk of the paper will concern a much more general class of $3$-body Hamiltonians we will in this introduction confine ourselves to discussing our results for the standard atomic $3$-body model.
-We shall also confine ourselves to formulations in terms of the atomic Dollard modification \cite {Do} (see \cite [Remarks 2.9]{Sk3} for a discussion on how to relate the Dollard modifications to the modification used in the bulk of the paper).
-The paper depends heavily on several results of \cite{Sk3} as well as on the recent work \cite{IS4}.
+Thus in the case $N=3$ we can show that indeed \emph{all} non-threshold energies are \emph{stationary complete}, resolving the problem posed in \cite{Sk1} to the affirmative for $N=3$.
+The conjecture for particles interacting with short-range pair-potentials is resolved in \cite{Sk2}.

+Although the bulk of the paper will concern a more general class of $3$-body Hamiltonians we will in this introduction confine ourselves to discussing our results for the standard atomic $3$-body model.
+We shall also confine ourselves to formulations in terms of the atomic Dollard modification \cite {Do} (see \cite [Remarks 2.2]{Sk1} for a discussion on how to relate the Dollard modification to the modification used in the bulk of the paper).
+The paper depends on several results of \cite{Sk1} and also on some from the more recent works \cite{Sk2,IS4}.
+Although we do give an account of the most relevant parts of \cite{Sk1}, the present paper contains proofs for which the reader would benefit from independent parallel consultance of \cite{Sk1}.